 Also sell what you have learnt through the experience of a gap year in your applications for jobs and courses.

 Here are a few links to gap-year experiences can help you decide and explain how you can develop skills for future life and work:

 - The Year in Industry programme

 - The Year Out group has many different gap year programmes which have been approved for their quality

-- Travelling is a popular part of a gap year and there are companies such as STA travel and other commercial companies that aim to help young people to plan how to get the most out of their trip.
+- Travelling is a popular part of a gap year and there are companies such as STA travel that aim to help young people get the most out of their trip.

 What do you think about Careerpilot?